jackdewinter/pymarkdown/newdocs/src/api.md

 ```

 However, any properly written tool deals with its own error cases.
 That is where
-the handling of pragma failures comes in.
+the handling of Pragma failures comes in.
 Once the `<-- pyml` text or `<--- pyml`
-text is detected, the pragma is extracted from the token stream for later processing.
+text is detected, the Pragma is extracted from the Markdown token stream for later
+processing.
-When the document is finished, the pragmas are then parsed to see if they are validly
+When the document is finished, the Pragmas are then parsed to see if they are validly
 formed.
 PyMarkdown considers any invalidly formed failures to be failures in the
 same class as scan failures.
 That is to say that the failures are reported, but
 do not stop the parsing and linting of the Markdown files.